Magic Circus Show

-The Magic Circus Show was an entertainment show organised by the European Broadcasting Union (EBU) and host broadcaster Radio Télévision Suisse (RTS), which took place in 2010, 2011 and 2012.
+The Magic Circus Show was an entertainment show organised by the European Broadcasting Union (EBU) and host broadcaster Radio Télévision Suisse (RTS), which aired in 2010, 2011 and 2012.
 Children aged between seven and fourteen representing eight countries within the EBU membership area, performed a variety of circus acts at the Geneva Christmas Circus (Cirque de Noël Genève).
 The main show was also accompanied by the Magic Circus Show Orchestra.

 The programme was recorded at the end of November each year in the tent of Circus Pajazzo in Chêne-Bougeries, a town just outside Geneva in Switzerland.

-History
+Background

-The idea to make a magic circus show, where circus acts are performed by children, belongs to the Swiss national television and radio company RTS and Damien Ottet, who is the executive producer of 7 Street Productions and the director of children's programs for RTS.
+The idea to make a magic circus show, where circus acts are performed by children, belonged to the Swiss national television and radio company RTS and Damien Ottet, who was the executive producer of 7 Street Productions and the director of children's programs for RTS.
 They presented the idea of holding a contest at the Eurovision TV congress, and the European Broadcasting Union responded to their proposal.
 The event was officially launched by the EBU on 5 October 2010 at MIPCOM in Cannes, France.